caido/documentation/src/concepts/plugins/plugin_basics.md

 - Interact with the application's data, databases and infrastructure.
 - Handle authentication, authorization and data calls.

-### Full-stack Plugins
+### Full Stack Plugins

+_For advanced documentation on Full Stack Plugins - click [here](/concepts/plugins/fullstack.md)._

-Full-stack Plugins combine both the frontend and backend functionality into a single plugin, allowing developers to extend and customize both the client-side and server-side ascpects of the Caido application.
+Full Stack Plugins combine both the frontend and backend functionality into a single plugin, allowing developers to extend and customize both the client-side and server-side ascpects of the Caido application.
 These Plugins utilize the entire technology stack - from the user interface to the underlying server infrastructure.

-With full-stack Plugins you can:
+With full stack Plugins you can:

 - Facilitate the exchange of data and functionality between both the client and server.
 - Manage the flow of data between the frontend and backend.

+## SDKs

+An **SDK** (Software Development Kit) is an interface that provides access to various services and functionalities.
+Caido provides different types of SDKs dependent on the type of the Plugin being developed.

+A general description of the different SDK types are listed below:

+### Frontend SDKs

+_For advanced documentation on Caido's Frontend Plugin SDK - click [here](/concepts/plugins/frontend_sdk.md)._

+These development kits are specifically designed to help developers build plugins that run client-side.
+The tools, libraries and APIs that facilitate interaction with the user interface, handle client-side logic and communicate with the backend or APIs are included in the kit.
+Often, frontend SDKs include features such as user interface components, data manipulation libraries and integration with external services.

+### Backend SDKs

+_For advanced documentation on Caido's Backend Plugin SDK - click [here](/concepts/plugins/backend_sdk.md)._

+These SDKs assist developers in building server-side plugins.
+They also provide the tools, libraries and APIs to perform operations.
+Server-side operations include handling incoming requests from clients, managing databases, implementing business logic and integrating with external services.
+Scalability, security and performance optimization are all aspects given focus to server-side development.

+### Full Stack SDKs

+_For advanced documentation on Caido's Full Stack Plugin SDK - click [here](/concepts/plugins/fullstack_sdk.md)._

+These kits combine the frontend and backend functionality into a single package.
+Utilizing a full stack SDK enables developers to build Plugins that span both the client-side and server-side.
+These SDKs often include additional features for managing data flow between the two sides, handling authentication/authorization and providing seamless integration.

 ## Conceptualizing Plugins